A/B Testing and SEO

 - Inserting text or keywords into a page only when the User-agent requesting the page is a search engine, not a human visitor

-Your variation pages should maintain the spirit of the content on your original pages.
-Those variations shouldn’t change the meaning of or your user’s general perception of that original content.
+Your variant pages should maintain the spirit of the content on your original pages.
+Those variants shouldn’t change the meaning of or your user’s general perception of that original content.

 The recommendations above should result in your tests having little or no impact on your site in search results.
 Small changes, such as the size, color, or placement of a button or image, or the text of your “call to action” (“Add to cart” vs. “Buy now!”), can have a surprising impact on users’ interactions with your webpage, but will often have little or no impact on that page’s search result snippet or ranking.